 Is your student searching for a place to live off campus, or will be in the future?
-Off Campus Student Services is here to help!
+Off Campus Housing and Support Services is here to help!
 We are available as a resource to you and your student as you search for an apartment that fits your budget, meets safety standards, and meets your students’ needs.
 In addition to our online resources, including the Northeastern Housing Database, we are available in person or via phone for one on one meetings or via email to assist with the search process, lease reviews, and tenant concerns.
+We also assist students who are moving Beyond Boston for co-op, both within the U.S. and internationally.

 Top 10: Tips for Parents